 Lead by Example

-By leading by example, you show others what’s possible and the path to reach a common goal with a shared purpose.
 Your behavior guides others and inspires them to emulate you.
-Having a workplace filled with trust, purpose, and confidence is possible when you lead by example.
+A workplace filled with trust, purpose, and confidence is possible when you lead by example.

 Working hard is important, but it’s equally important to rest.
 You will see an increase in productivity, and employees will be happier if you require regular breaks from work like coffee runs, walks, lunch and vacations.